weidmueller/u-os-sdk-quickstart/README.md

 If you like, run a debug session on an IOT-GW30 or UC20-WL2000 with a UR20-DO16 attached to it:

-Both the hello_io_world, helloworld and example_flatbuffers project in the workspace have a launch configuration that copies the binary to the remote device, namely to root@192.168.0.101/tmp.
+Both the hello_io_world, helloworld_mqtt and example_flatbuffers project in the workspace have a launch configuration that copies the binary to the remote device, namely to root@192.168.0.101/tmp.
 Then the launch configuration starts gdbserver for a debug session of your binary on the remote device and finally launches gdb for a remote debug session with VSC on your host system.

 - make sure that a user with the name "admin" and administrator priviledges exists on your target device and activate the SSH access via the device's web interface -> Identity and Access -> SSH access.